anchpop/wise_mans_haskell/book.md

 The purpose of this code is somewhat complicated to explain right now, just know that most projects shouldn't have to modify it or really care about what it does.

 !newthought(Next up) is `project1.cabal`.
-Remember the `.cabal` files I mentioned earlier?
+Remember the `.cabal` files mentioned earlier?
 This is one of those.
 Let's see what it contains.

 ```yaml
 !include(haskelltests/projects/project1/project1.cabal)
 ```

 Most of this is just data presented in the machine-readable format YAML. so someone could search a database for all projects written by `Andre Popovitch` or similar.
-This is also where we'd add project dependencies (I'll show you how to do that later).
+This is also where we'd add project dependencies.

 !newthought(Next is) the `src` folder, which only contains one file, `Main.hs`.
 This is where we'd start writing our actual program.
 Here are the contents of `Main.hs`.